 GPA 3.45-3.95 (4.0 scale), 88-98 (100 scale)

 ACT 26-31 (composite score)

 We will superscore your SAT, meaning we will take your best math score and combine it with your best evidence-based reading score.

 This information is meant to be a helpful reference.
 It is not meant to guarantee your acceptance, nor is it meant to discourage students who fall outside of these ranges from applying.

 The University of Scranton takes a holistic approach to reviewing its applicants.
-We consider many factors, including coursework, standardized test scores, letters of recommendation, leadership, community service and extracurricular activities.
+We consider many factors, including coursework, letters of recommendation, leadership, community service and extracurricular activities.